qiyangjie/Coursera-Reinforcement-Learning-Projects/README.md

 # Reinforcement Learning Specialization

-[Reinforcement Learning Specialization](https://www.coursera.org/specializations/reinforcement-learning) by by University of Alberta & Alberta Machine Intelligence Institute on Coursera.
+[Reinforcement Learning Specialization](https://www.coursera.org/specializations/reinforcement-learning) by University of Alberta & Alberta Machine Intelligence Institute on Coursera.

 ## About this Specialization